-8.6 The Commission may invite the applicant to provide additional written representations or further information in response to representations received from other parties.
+- 8.6 The Commission may invite the applicant to provide additional written submissions or further evidence in response to representations received. - 8.7 During the review of the Application, the Commission may also have one or more meetings with the applicant to discuss such matters as the following: - (a) any concerns raised by the Application; - (b) any preliminary views about the merits of the Application; and - (c) any questions raised by the information submitted by the applicant or submitted by or obtained from third parties. - 8.8 The applicant will be given an opportunity to comment or to make further submissions in a timely manner during or after the relevant meeting.

-- 8.7 During the review of the Application for a Decision, the Commission may also have one or more meetings with the applicant to discuss such matters as the following: - (a) any concerns raised by the Application for a Decision; - (b) any preliminary views about the merits of the Application for a Decision; and - (c) any questions raised by the information submitted by the applicant or submitted by or obtained from third parties. - 8.8 The applicant will be given an opportunity to comment or to make further submissions in a timely manner during or after the relevant meeting. - 8.9 After the completion of the review of the Application for a Decision and before making a Decision, the Commission may meet with the applicant to convey its views on the merits of the Application for a Decision and any conditions and limitations being considered.
-The applicant will be given an opportunity to comment at the meeting or in a timely manner after the meeting. - 8.10 The Commission may choose in certain cases to consult third parties on a proposed Decision where: - (a) the proposed Decision, if made, is likely to be of wider relevance for the market; or - (b) the Commission considers that the views of parties likely to be affected by the proposed Decision, if made, would assist the Commission in its assessment of the application.
+- 8.9 After the completion of the review of the Application and before making a Decision, the Commission may meet with the applicant to convey its views on the merits of the Application and any conditions and limitations being considered.
+The applicant will be given an opportunity to comment at the meeting or in a timely manner after the meeting. - 8.10 Generally, the Commission will not publish a draft of its proposed Decision for public comment.
+However, the Commission may choose in certain cases to publish a draft when the Decision is likely to be of wider relevance for the market.